Binding Operational Directive 15-01

 Critical Vulnerability Mitigation

-This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 15-01, “Critical Vulnerability Mitigation Requirement for Federal Civilian Executive Branch Departments and Agencies’ Internet-Accessible Systems”, and provides technical guidance and best practices to assist in its implementation.
+This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 15-01, “Critical Vulnerability Mitigation Requirement for Federal Civilian Executive Branch Departments and Agencies’ Internet-Accessible Systems”.

 Increasing cybersecurity risks are forcing organizations to focus more attention on information security.
 By identifying and mitigating vulnerabilities in the information technology (IT) environment, organizations can reduce the risk of attackers penetrating their networks and stealing information.